 Don’t want to add an aftermarket bumper to your Tacoma just so you can mount a winch?
 You are not alone.
 Aftermarket bumpers are 100-150 lbs, degrade aerodynamics and are expensive.
 Keep your stock bumper, factory looks and your MPG with the installation of this winch mount bumper within and behind the stock bumper cover.

-Recently I have started using Rustoleum’s Bed Spray.
+Rustoleum’s Bed Spray is a great alternative.
 Now I wouldn’t really want to use it as bedliner, I don’t think it goes on thick enough or is tough enough but for a bumper coating it’s perfect.
 It has a slightly textured finish, is easy to patch and covers up gashes and scratches easily.
 Matches the factory FJ bumper cover well too if that is what you are working on.

 To prepare the bumper you will want to give it a good scuffing so the paint will adhere properly.
 A scotchbrite pad or, my favorite, a 3M Paint remover disc will do a great job of removing any flash rust (these come bare steel with a rust inhibitor coating) and will give a good finish for painting.
 But just about anything will work, sand paper, wire wheel or a flap disc.